-MassTaxConnect participants can use the "amend" feature of their MassTaxConnect account to make changes to previously filed withholding, sales and use tax (including sales tax on meals) and room occupancy tax returns.
+MassTaxConnect participants can use the “amend” feature to make changes to previously filed withholding, sales and use tax (including sales tax on meals) and room occupancy tax returns through their MassTaxConnect account.
 Business taxpayers can also use MassTaxConnect to dispute an audit finding or a penalty by choosing "File a Dispute" under "I Want To" in their account for each tax type.

 Keep in mind that some taxpayers are required to file amended returns and applications for abatement electronically.
 Refer to TIR 15-9, Electronic Filing and Payment Requirements Extended to Additional Tax Types, to see if the electronic filing and payment requirements apply to you.

 If you are not required to file electronically, you can check the amended return box on your paper return and file it the way you usually do to amend a previously filed return, or file Form ABT , Application for Abatement, to dispute an audit finding, dispute a penalty, or dispute a responsible person determination.
 (Note that Form ABT must be used to dispute a Responsible Person determination.)